goneal26/whatdo/README.md

-# hobbypicker (working title)
+# whatdo

-The TODO list CLI for when you can't decide what to do next.
+The CLI for when you can't decide what to do next.

 This is a simple command-line program for picking between a random "hobby" from a list of hobbies.
 I've got a lot of different projects that I like to work on,